wilfort/multipage-website-in-php/README.md

     * Deployement on Heroku: Stéphane

 Communication would be through Ryver.
-NB: The email and upload might be done separately by both (then merged or modified) as part of the learning process.
+NB: The email and upload have be done separately by both (then merged or modified) as part of the learning process.
+Stéphane's version is on master and has been deployed, Quang's version is on the branch "Son".

 5. The client